Sonja Dahlgren

 ABOUT Sonja

-“Sonja paints colorful and joyful abstracts by distilling everyday observations into bold fields of colour, shape and texture.
-Sonja’s art is rooted in a deep love of colour, and she intentionally focuses on the expression of joy, simplicity and aliveness.
-For the viewer, she wants her work to feel welcoming and joyful, almost like a sigh of relief.
+“Sonja’s work is rooted in a deep love of colour, and a deep drive to explore colour relationships, and create works that radiate joyfulness and life.
+With the use of bold colours, abstract shapes and gestural brush strokes, she intentionally focuses on the expression of joy, simplicity and a sense of aliveness.
+For the viewer, she wants her work to spark their curiosity and imagination, and to feel joyful and “raw” - almost like a sigh of relief.”

 porträttbild av abstrakt konstnär göteborg